 - In many countries, including India, there is a widespread belief that colostrum (the nutritionally-dense liquid produced by a mother immediately after her baby’s birth) is impure and dirty.
 As a result, parents prefer to dispose of the colostrum.
 The baby is then fed formula for the first few days of its life.

 - Lebanese families often believe that a mother can pass a stomach ache onto her baby through her breastmilk.
 Similarly, many believe that eating foods such as cauliflower and cabbage can cause the nursing baby to develop gas and bloating.

 - In predominantly Muslim countries, women often see breastfeeding as a religious duty; the Qu’ran specifies that babies should be breastfed by their mothers or a wet nurse for approximately two years.
 In the past, women often shared breastfeeding duties; relatives or neighbors with babies of a similar age shared nursing amongst themselves.

 - Women in some areas of Kenya are advised not to breastfeed after a quarrel until they have undergone a ritual cleansing.
 In other regions of the country, mothers believe that breastfeeding in public makes the mother and child vulnerable to the evil eye.

 - In Mongolia, breastmilk is considered so healthy and appetizing that even adults will occasionally indulge.
 It is not uncommon for a nursing mother to offer excess milk to her husband or another family member.
-In addition, it is often given to the elderly for medicinal purposes.
+In addition, elderly folks often drink it for medicinal purposes.

 The mother’s opinion is more important

 A woman’s approach to breastfeeding could depend on what country or culture she’s born into.
 Mothers in different countries encounter different messages and customs when it comes to breastfeeding.
 Ultimately, a mother’s personal preference, physical ability to breastfeed, increasing scientific awareness, global education, and access to either public or private health insurance also play a role.